What are Dentures?

-Teeth can be lost to gum disease, decay or injury.
-Dentures are removable appliances that can replace missing teeth and benefit your appearance and your health.
-They can be made to closely resemble your natural teeth and may even help fill out the appearance of your face and profile.
-Dentures may even improve the look of your smile.
+Because teeth can be lost to gum disease, decay or injury, many patients turn to dentures as an option for replacing missing teeth.
+Dentures are replacements for missing teeth that can be taken out and put back into your mouth.
+They also can be made to closely resemble your natural teeth and can help fill out the appearance of your face and profile while improving your smile!

-Premium dentures are made from high-quality materials that fit well to the shape and size of the wearer’s mouth and can also be adjusted to reflect the natural color of the oral cavity.
-They are customized according to both the mouth and other defining elements of the face--cheekbones, jawline, etc. Premium dentures are impact-resistant and stain-resistant.
-The material they're made from is strong and designed to mimic the gradual wear of natural tooth enamel, for less wear and longer tooth life.
+Premium dentures are made from high-quality materials that impact and stain resistant.
+They also fit well to the shape and size of the wearer’s mouth and can also be adjusted to reflect the natural color of the oral cavity.
+Designed to mimic the gradual wear of natural tooth enamel, for less wear and tear, they are customized according to both the mouth and other defining elements of the face like cheekbones or jawlines.

 Ball Attachment Dentures

-The simplest option for implant-retained dentures when all of the lower teeth are missing is the ball attachment denture.
-This system is the placement of two dental implants in your lower jaw that allows you to snap the denture into place.
-This option is considerably more comfortable than loose dentures and provides a lot of stability.
-The stability and functionality of the ball attachment denture give patients approximately 60% of what they had with their natural teeth, as opposed to 10% of the functionality of loose dentures.Read more about Ball Attachment Dentures
+Providing comfort and stability, the simplest option for implant-retained dentures is the ball attachment denture.
+Generally used when all of the lower teeth are missing, this system works by placing two dental implants in the lower jaw that allows the patient to snap the denture into place.
+The stability and functionality of the ball attachment denture give patients approximately 60% of what they had with their natural teeth, as opposed to 10% of the functionality of loose dentures.

-Immediate vs. Complete Dentures
+Immediate vs Complete Dentures

 Conventional dentures are made for a patient’s mouth cavity once the teeth have been removed.
 A dentist first removes the patient’s teeth and then lets the patient’s gums heal after the operation.
 Once the gums have healed, the dentist will cast a mold over the patient’s oral cavity.
 This molding helps shape the dentures.
 After the molding is set, the dentures are created to the mold and then fit into the patient’s mouth.
 Immediate dentures are placed in your mouth immediately following the extraction of your teeth, during the same visit as your teeth removal, so they serve as a bandage to control bleeding and protect gum tissue.
-Because more time is spent preparing them, immediate dentures cost more than conventional dentures.Read more about Immediate vs. Complete Dentures
+Because more time is spent preparing them, immediate dentures cost more than conventional dentures.

 Implant Retained Dentures